AndrewSelf1996/Data_projects_TripleTen/E-Commerce Project/E-Commerce README.md

 # E-Commerce Project

-In this project I was tasked with taking raw transaction data from the provided dataset and perfomring exploratory data analysis.
+In this project I was tasked with taking raw transaction data from the provided dataset and performing exploratory data analysis.

 I used data from the raw daatset to create a pivot table to represent the conversion funnel of the site.